tytydraco/yessleep/out/Im_blind_and_that_sucks_sometimes.md

 ‘Good, now go upstairs.’
 My mom said hastily.

-I took a breath of relieve and I turned around, ready to hide upstairs, when the man’s voice came through again.
+I took a breath of relief and I turned around, ready to hide upstairs, when the man’s voice came through again.

 ‘The question remains though,’ He stopped talking, and I stopped walking.
 ‘Did you just lock me in or out?’